Gazyi/Gazyi.BurnCardDiceRollLite/README.md

 # Gazyi.BurnCardDiceRollLite
 Server-side* Northstar mod that adds more effects for Dice Roll boost.

 * Some HUD-related stuff ( icons, cooldown ) can be out of sync without client installation.
-Clients can either install and enable this mod, or servers can disable boosts that have this problem.
+You can either tell clients to install and enable this mod, or disable boosts that have this problem on server side.

 ## Requirements
 - [**MultiLanguageStrings**](https://github.com/Gazyi/Gazyi.MultiLanguageStrings)